tox-dev/tox-docker/README.md

 variables of the form `<image-basename>_<exposed-port>_<proto>`.
 For instance, for the postgresql container, there will be an environment variable `POSTGRES_5432_TCP` whose value is the ephemeral port number that docker has bound the container's port 5432 to.
+NB!
+Since it's not possible to check whether UDP port is open it's just mapping to environment variable without any checks that service up and running.